Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/04-page.md

 **The major difference** is that you can represent 256 values with a two-bit hexadecimal number.
 In hexadecimal numbering, each digit has 16 values (0-f).
 And, 16 * 16 = 256.

-If we were translate this to binary:
+If we were to translate this to binary:

 <table style="width: 250px; text-align: center; margin: auto;">